 That approach gives well-grounded weight to his films, like Tangerine, Red Rocket, and, of course, his best one yet: The Florida Project.

-The story follows a six-year-old girl named Moonee (Brooklynn Prince) who goes through life around the squalid surroundings of her motel home.
+The story follows a six-year-old girl named Moonee (played by Brooklynn Prince) who goes through life around the squalid surroundings of her motel home.
 Baker lends poignancy and humor to the oppressed setting, and it shines a bright light on the underrepresented.

 9. Incendies (2010)